 - One source of the myth itself (of many possible ones) is a series of experiments done on rodents in which the poor creatures had large parts of their brains burned away but could still run a particular maze.
 However, all this proves is that memory is distributed in the brain rather than localized; the rodents still lost other functions.
 Besides, mice aren't men.

 - Approximately 90% of cells in the brain are not actually neurons, but glial helper cells that keep the neurons alive and functioning.
 So only 10% of the cells are used directly; the other 90% are vital to keeping that 10% healthy and alive.

 - The famous Phineas Gage had a railroad spike driven through his brain, causing massive damage to his frontal lobes.
-He recovered and his memories and abilities were intact, but his friends said he was "no longer Gage" - he lost his moral compass and was much more irritable, profane, and dishonest.
-As the frontal lobes control your personality, this isn't surprising.
+He recovered, memories and abilities mostly intact, but with a radically changed personality-friends and family said he was "no longer Gage."
+Despite the injury, he managed to live for another twelve years.

 - Dolphins and other cetaceans have adapted to function actively while 50% of their cerebrum is asleep.
 This is good, since their breathing is entirely under conscious control, and total loss of consciousness thus equals suffocation.